 The artistic, cultural and gastronomic heritage of Italy is truly immense and allows us to designate numerous interesting destinations to spend a wonderful weekend in the company of family, friends or a special person.

-Italy is famous for being one of the most beautiful countries in the world, and who does not love coffee, quality food, artistic masterpieces and the best of shopping?
+Italy is famous for being one of the most beautiful countries in the world, a country surrounded by water where you can travel by boat and see the extraordinary landscapes.
+Who does not love coffee, quality food, artistic masterpieces and the best of shopping?
 We all know that there is plenty of these things in the cities of Rome, Florence and Milan, but being very popular among tourists, these cities can be crowded and lose some of their charm.

 So choosing which places to visit in Italy is a difficult task.
 Rome or Venice?
 Palermo or Naples?
 Italy has so many cities with their own unique appeal.
 Which is the most beautiful or the most fascinating is difficult to say…